aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/iam-groups-roles-to-manage-eks-access/Configure-Kubernetes-Role-Access/index.en.md

 In order to give access to the IAM Roles we defined previously to our EKS cluster, we need to add specific **mapRoles** to the `aws-auth` ConfigMap

-The Advantage of using Role to access the cluster instead of specifying directly IAM users is that it will be easier to manage: we won't have to update the ConfigMap each time we want to add or remove users, we will just need to add or remove users from the IAM Group and we just configure the ConfigMap to allow the IAM Role associated to the IAM Group.
+The Advantage of using Role to access the cluster instead of specifying directly IAM users is that it will be easier to manage so we won't have to update the ConfigMap each time we want to add or remove users, we will just need to add or remove users from the IAM Group and we just configure the ConfigMap to allow the IAM Role associated to the IAM Group.

 ### Update the aws-auth ConfigMap to allow our IAM roles